 Benefits can be selected to last for a fixed term of between five and 40 years, subject to a maximum age of 85 for death-related benefits, or a five or ten-year renewable term.
 A medical exam is not required to renew a renewable term policy, but the plan definition and premiums may change.

-Premiums are available as either guaranteed for the term of the policy or reviewable on a regular basis and subject to change.
+Premiums are available as either guaranteed for the term of the policy or reviewable regularly and subject to change.

 Pegasus is a whole of life plan that can be tailored to include life and terminal illness, critical illness, and total permanent disability coverage.
-Consumers choose the Ultimate or Safeguard coverage package and the benefit is paid as a cash lump sum or equal annual installments.
+Consumers choose the Ultimate or Safeguard coverage package, and the benefit is paid as a cash lump sum or equal annual instalments.

 The Pegasus plan is just as flexible as the Self Assurance plans, accommodating changes due to changing circumstances before age 55.
 Additional options include premium protection, coverage buyback, annual inflationary increases in coverage, and replacement coverage.